holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 The example I am going to work with here is not going to be trivial like some simple function that conditionally returns some string, you can google plenty of those.
-What I would like to show is a part of a backend micro-service I was working on that included connecting to MongoDB and fetching some data.
+What I would like to show is a part of a backend micro-service I was working on, that included connecting to MongoDB and fetching some data.
 A more real-life example one would say.
 It's not 1:1 copy, but does almost all what my production code does.